iamdanielv/iamdanielv/README.md

 - 👋 Hi, I’m @iamdanielv
-- 👀 I’m interested in Orchestration, Containerization, .Net, GoLang, Development Tooling
+- 👀 I’m interested in Orchestration ⚓, Containerization 🐋, .Net, GoLang, Development Tooling 🛠️, Mechanical Keyboards ⌨️
 - 🌱 I’m currently learning more about custom keyboards
 - 💞️ I’m looking to collaborate on Containerization, Development Tooling
 - 📫 How to reach me on twitter: @IAmDanielV